aaronparker/aaronparker.github.io/_posts/2012-12-01-sequencing-apple-itunes-11-with-app-v-5.md

 7. Finish the install and continue to the Configure Software step.
 There is no need to launch any applications at this point

 8. Review the installation report.
-This will list a couple of issues which I&#8217;ll discuss later.
+This will list a couple of issues which I'll discuss later.

 9. Continue and customize the package (do not stop at this point).